HanzgitH/pluginnode-install/README.md

     ./install_docker.sh

-  Step 3:
+  Step 3a:

     ./install_node.sh

-   #This does not include any changings to your Firewall you may need to apply in order for the node to run correctly.
+  Step 3b (only use if you wish to install a test node on apothem test network)

+    ./install_node_apothem.sh

    #Important

    Keep in mind that you still have to do the Oracle Contract deployment part wich you find here: https://docs.goplugin.co

+   #This does not include any changings to your Firewall you may need to apply in order for the node to run correctly.

 Disclaimer: